EXL/QAndroidFileHostParser/ReadMe.md

 ## Download

 You can download ready-to-run JavaFX-bundle packed with [7z file archiver](http://www.7-zip.org/) for MS Windows from the [releases](https://github.com/EXL/QAndroidFileHostParser/releases) section.
+Also you can grab small cross-platform fat (with all dependencies) JAR-package there.

 ## Build instructions